maverickactuary/1actuary/index.md

 **If you are a challenger** the leap is possible.
 My hands are strong and safe and will help you deliver the improvement you crave.
 Start now with a full review from a protection expert in just 10 days.

-**If you are a leader** you already have products, pricing, underwriting and distribution, so it's time to optimize.
-I can help deliver on the promise of distributor quality management, get your 70% STP rate to a market-leading 80%+ and automate market pricing.
+**If you are a leader** you already have products, pricing, underwriting and distribution.
+I can help you deliver on the promise of distributor quality management, get your 70% STP rate to a market-leading 80%+ and automate market pricing.

 **If you are a reinsurer** I can fill a technical or operational gap for your client, providing expertise: product development, experience investigations, distributor analytics and pricing.
 This lets you focus on your core business while providing the support that your client needs.

 **I can provide:**

-+ **Smart, effective and practical ideas**
++ Smart, effective and practical ideas
-+ **Efficient and speedy delivery**
++ Efficient and speedy delivery
-+ **Competitively-priced expertise**
++ Competitively-priced expertise

 My focus is on price competitive markets, especially insurance protection, working with market leaders, start-ups and those needing fresh impetus.

 Clients include Friendly Societies and insurers distributing via the IFA and aggregator channels.
-Not suprisingly given their importance, I also work closely with reinsurers.
+[Given their importance](/content/3buildingblocks/reinsurance-for.html), I also work closely with reinsurers.

 ## Specialisms

 **Reinsurance.** Almost all leading protection companies run with 100% reinsurance.
 If you are an insurer I can help target the right reinsurer for you, manage the costs and optimize the structures.
 Reinsurers get exceptional controls and a fair deal.

-**Pricing.** Interacting with many other areas, there are real opportunities to excel.
+**Pricing.** Interacting with many other areas, pricing offers real scope for competitive advantage.
 I can provide pricing tools and methodologies right through to fully optimized market pricing.
-There's scope for competitive advantage here.

 I have also had significant exposure to: